-was in the public domain at the time of disclosure through no wrongful act on the part of Consultant; (b) after disclosure, becomes part of the public domain by publication or otherwise, except by a wrongful act on the part of Consultant; (c) becomes known to Consultant on a non-confidential basis through disclosure by sources other than Voyager having the legal right to disclose such Confidential Information; or (d) is independently developed by Consultant without reference to or reliance upon Confidential Information.
+2.1 Full Force and Effect.
+This Amendment amends the part of Consultant; (c) becomes known to Consultant on a non-confidential basis through disclosure by sources other than Voyager having the legal right to disclose such Confidential Information; or (d) is independently developed by Consultant without reference to or reliance upon Confidential Information.

-Nothing in this Agreement prohibits Consultant from communicating with or voluntarily providing information he believes indicates possible or actual violations of the law to local, state or federal government agencies (including but not limited to the Securities & Exchange Commission), any legislative body, law enforcement, or self-regulatory organizations.
+Nothing in this Agreement prohibits Consultant from communicating with or voluntarily providing information he believes indicates possible or actual violations terms of the law to local, state or federal government agencies (including but not limited Agreement and is deemed incorporated into the Agreement.
+The provisions of the Agreement, as amended by this Amendment, remain in full force and effect.

+2.2 Entire Agreement.
+The Agreement and this Amendment constitute the entire agreement, both written and oral, between the Parties with respect to the Securities & Exchange Commission, subject matter hereof, and any legislative body, law enforcement, or self-regulatory organizations.
 Consultant is not required to notify Voyager of any such communications.
-Further, Consultant is hereby advised as follows pursuant to the Defend Trade Secrets Act: "An individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that (A) is made (i) in confidence to a Federal, State, or local government official, either directly or indirectly, or to an attorney; and (ii) solely for the purpose of reporting or investigating a suspected violation of law; or (B) is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.
+Further, Consultant is hereby advised as follows pursuant and all prior agreements with respect to the Defend Trade Secrets Act: "An individual shall not be held criminally liable under any Federal law, expressed or State trade secret law for the disclosure implied, are superseded hereby, merged and canceled, and are null and void and of a trade secret that (A) is made (i) in confidence to a Federal, State, or local government official, either directly or indirectly, or to an attorney; and (ii) solely for the purpose of reporting or investigating a suspected violation of law; or (B) is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.
 An individual who files a lawsuit for retaliation by an employer for reporting a suspected violation of law may disclose the trade secret to the attorney of the individual and use the trade secret information in the court proceeding, if the individual (A) files any document containing the trade secret under seal; and (B) does not disclose the trade secret, except pursuant to court order."